igorkamyshev/withease/apps/website/docs/redux/index.md

 });
 ```

-It is also possible to convert an Redux Thunk to `Effect` by using Effector's [`attach` operator](https://effector.dev/en/api/effector/attach/).
+It is also possible to convert a Redux Thunk to `Effect` by using Effector's [`attach` operator](https://effector.dev/en/api/effector/attach/).

 ```ts
 import { createAsyncThunk } from '@reduxjs/toolkit';